The Will to Believe: Sections I–III: Preliminaries

 In section II, James begins by saying he will then consider "the actual psychology of human opinion."
 Here James considers and largely agrees with the criticism of Pascal's Wager that we either should not or are unable to believe or disbelieve at will.
 That is, James here seems to reject doxastic voluntarism, "the philosophical doctrine according to which people have voluntary control over their beliefs."
 In section III, however, James qualifies his endorsement of this criticism of Pascal's Wager by arguing that "it is only our already dead hypotheses that our willing nature is unable to bring to life again."
 By which James means that it is only things we already disbelieve that we are unable to believe at will.

 Section IV: Thesis

 In his very brief section IV, James introduces the main thesis of the work:

-However, instead of providing an argument for this thesis, James quickly ends this section by stating that he must still "indulge in a bit more of preliminary work."
+Before providing an argument for this thesis, James ends this section by stating that he must still "indulge in a bit more of preliminary work."